 A maximum of ten mentors and ten mentees will be selected and matched for each session.
 Mentors and mentees will be notified of their approval and match by the Mentorship Program Committee and will be invited to attend an orientation event to meet and start the relationship.
 Participants will be oriented to the expectations of the mentoring program and complete pre-program surveys.
 They will discuss the preferred pace and contact methods, goals and set the tenor for the relationship.

-The chapter mentoring committee will follow up with matches at three, six and twelve months to conduct assessment surveys and ensure that the relationship is successful.
+The chapter mentoring committee will follow up with matches at three, six, and nine months to conduct assessment surveys and ensure that the relationship is successful.
 At any time during the match period, either the mentor or mentee can contact the mentoring committee to discuss incompatibility issues or other problems.
-The committee will seek to resolve the issues with appropriate intervention including ending the match, making reassignments and dismissal from the program.
-In the rare case in which it appears either mentor or mentee needs to be removed from the program, the decision will be made at the discretion of the mentoring committee in consolation with the chapter President and VPs of Membership and Education.
+The committee will seek to resolve the issues with appropriate intervention including ending the match, making reassignments, and dismissal from the program.
+In the rare case in which it appears either mentor or mentee needs to be removed from the program, the decision will be made at the discretion of the mentoring committee in consultation with the chapter President and VPs of Membership and Education.